-Reportable medications will be collected in the CRF from the day of each vaccination to the end of the solicited and unsolicited follow-up period, except for use of any investigational or non-registered product (drug, vaccine or medical device), or vaccination with commercial YF vaccine, which will be collected for the entire study period .
+Reportable medications will be collected in the CRF from the day of each vaccination to the end of the solicited and unsolicited follow-up period.

 Reportable medications include medications that impact or may impact the consistency of the safety information collected after any vaccination and/or the immune response to vaccination.
 Three standard categories of reportable medications are defined: